achekh/neos-critical-github-io/Guide/introduction/what-is-the-hub-super-app.md

 grand_parent: "Guide"
 nav_order: 1
 ---
-# What is the NEOS Hub?
+# What is the Super Hub?
 ***
-NEOS Hub is the Super App Platform-as-a-Service.
+Super Hub is the Super App Platform-as-a-Service.

-NEOS Hub helps streamline how people interact with digital touch points by offering access via a single app.
-Anyone using a NEOS Hub Super app will enjoy common features supported by the Super App platform.
+Super Hub helps streamline how people interact with digital touch points by offering access via a single app.
+Anyone using a Super Hub Super app will enjoy common features supported by the Super App platform.

-Your Mini App can leverage the existing user base and benefit from the four pillars, that are the foundation of the NEOS Hub ecosystem, to get to market faster.
+Your Mini App can leverage the existing user base and benefit from the four pillars, that are the foundation of the Super Hub ecosystem, to get to market faster.

-## Why choose to build a Mini App on NEOS Hub?
+## Why choose to build a Mini App on Super Hub?

 ### Our competitive advantage

-By combining Identity, Payment, Communication, and AI tools services in one Super app, NEOS Hub is the leading Super App Platform-as-a-Service in the Middle East.
+By combining Identity, Payment, Communication, and AI tools services in one Super app, Super Hub is the leading Super App Platform-as-a-Service in the Middle East.
 There is no all-in-one Super App application like this.

-## 4 pillars of the NEOS Hub
+## 4 pillars of the Super Hub

-A combination of the four pillars is what makes NEOS Hub unique.
+A combination of the four pillars is what makes Super Hub unique.
 These are Identity, Payment, Communication and Personalised Services via AI.
 These features in a single app mean that there is no time or funds wasted on developing your own component or trying to integrate a third-party option.

 ### Identity

-NEOS Hub is an ID aggregator, which allows the linking of 3rd party identities.
+Super Hub is an ID aggregator, which allows the linking of 3rd party identities.
 This helps users and developers onboard into Mini Apps seamlessly.​

 ### Financial Services / Transactions

-NEOS Hub currently enables e-commerce payments.
+Super Hub currently enables e-commerce payments.
 We are working on wider payment services, including wallet services.​

 ### Chat (Messaging & VoIP)

-NEOS Hub enables chat and voice out-of-the-box.
+Super Hub enables chat and voice out-of-the-box.

 ### Personalised Services via AI

-NEOS Hub is currently integrating with Safana, a Virtual Agent, with English and Arabic as a core feature.
+Super Hub is currently integrating with Safana, a Virtual Agent, with English and Arabic as a core feature.
 We can integrate with any bots etc. as requested by Lusail. ​

 ***

-## Benefits of building a Mini App on NEOS Hub
+## Benefits of building a Mini App on Super Hub

 ### Pre-built components